 Oxidative stress

-Being an Aboriginal or Torres Strait Islander Person.
+Being of Aboriginal or Torres Strait Islander descent.

 Symptoms of Diabetic Retinopathy

-There are typically no symptoms in the early stages of DR (CERA 2020).
+There are typically no symptoms in the early stages of diabetic retinopathy (CERA 2025).
 In advanced stages, patients might experience:

 Blurry, distorted or patchy vision that can’t be corrected with prescription lenses